Nikolas Cruz

-Nikolas Jacob Cruz (born September 24, 1998) is an American mass murderer who perpetrated the Parkland high school shooting, where he fatally shot fourteen students and three staff members, and injured seventeen others, on February 14, 2018.
-In November 2022, Cruz was sentenced to life imprisonment without the possibility of parole for the shooting, which remains one of the deadliest school shootings in the United States.
+Nikolas Jacob Cruz (born September 24, 1998) is an American mass shooter who perpetrated the Parkland high school shooting, one of the deadliest school shootings in the United States.
+On February 14, 2018, Cruz killed seventeen people, including fourteen students and three staff members, while injuring seventeen others, at Marjory Stoneman Douglas High School.
+In November 2022, Cruz was sentenced to life imprisonment without the possibility of parole.
+It remains the deadliest highschool shooting by a lone shooter in the United States.

-Cruz had been known for behavioral problems since preschool, and as a teenager on social media he shared his obsessions with mass shootings and expressed racist, sexist, antisemitic, xenophobic, and homophobic views.
+Cruz had been known for his behavioral problems since preschool, and as a teenager on social media, he shared his obsessions with mass shootings and expressed racist, sexist, antisemitic, xenophobic, and homophobic views.
 He was a member of the Junior Reserve Officers' Training Corps.
 He legally purchased various firearms before the shooting.

 Early life

 Cruz was born to Brenda Norma Woodard (June 25, 1956 – August 23, 2021) on September 24, 1998, in Margate, Florida.
+Woodard was described as a career criminal who had once been arrested for attempting to buy crack cocaine while pregnant with her son.
 His biological father's identity is unknown.
 Nikolas was placed in an orphanage after his birth and was adopted by Roger and Lynda Cruz.
 Both adoptive parents died before Cruz finished high school: Roger died at age 67 on August 11, 2004; and Lynda at age 68 on November 1, 2017.
 Cruz was fully orphaned three months before the shooting.
 Since his adoptive mother's death, he had been living with relatives and friends.

 Cruz was a member of the Junior Reserve Officers' Training Corps and had received multiple awards including academic achievement for "maintaining an A grade in JROTC and Bs in other subjects", according to CNN.
 He was also a member of his school's varsity air rifle team.
 At the time of the shooting, he was enrolled in a GED program and employed at a local Dollar Tree.